22 Photos of the Aurora in Iceland

 The Northern Lights Form a Rainbow

-Although their most common colour is green, the lights sometimes boast purples, blues, pinks and reds.
+Although their most common color is green, the lights sometimes boast purples, blues, pinks, and reds.
 These are, however, rarer and only appear if the activity of the lights is especially strong.
-So if you catch a pink or purple auroras, know that you are one of the lucky few.
+So if you catch pink or purple auroras, know that you are one of the lucky few.

 The Northern Lights Over an Icelandic Lake

-If you haven't made your way to the edge of the Arctic as of yet and only seen the Northern Lights on photographs, know that they're far from static.
+If you haven't made your way to the edge of the Arctic as of yet and have only seen the northern lights in photographs, know that they're far from static.
 In fact, depending on their activity, they dance wildly across the sky.
-For an idea of their hypnotic movements, take a look at this video of the aurora waltzing over Jökulsárlón.
+For an idea of their hypnotic movements, take a look at this video of the aurora waltzing over Jokulsarlon.

 - For a visual journey of Iceland's natural wonders, see this article: Amazing Videos of Iceland